iafi3572/Team-Lift/README.md

 # Team-Lift

-ADD DESCRIPTION__
+ADD DESCRIPTION

-Contributors: Ian Fischer, Samuel Hagen, Matthew Cooper, Lana Reeves, Kirin Kawamoto\n ADD TECHNOLOGY STACK USED\n
+Contributors: Ian Fischer, Samuel Hagen, Matthew Cooper, Lana Reeves, Kirin Kawamoto

+ADD TECHNOLOGY STACK USED

-ADD Prerequisites to run the application - Any software that needs to be installed to run the application\n ADD Instructions on how to run the application locally.\n ADD How to run the tests\n
+ADD Prerequisites to run the application - Any software that needs to be installed to run the application

+ADD Instructions on how to run the application locally.

+ADD How to run the tests

-ADD Link to the deployed application\n
+ADD Link to the deployed application